Academic Achievements

 High School Readiness

 Our 8th graders are well-prepared for the rigors of high school.
-They experience the strenuous study habits required of finals week.
+They experience the strenuous study habits required for finals week.
 They take high-stakes tests.
 They understand and thrive in a departmentalized classroom approach.
-They are expected to read advanced levels of literature and develop complex number sense through problem solving and questioning.
-Students who leave HFCS report that the transition to high school expectations is smooth and simple, due to the extensive preparation and high standards found here.
+They are expected to read advanced levels of literature and develop complex number sense through problem-solving and questioning.
+Students who leave HFCS report that the transition to high school expectations is smooth and simple due to the extensive preparation and high standards.

 Annual Faith Reflection and ARK Assessment